snigdha920/DocsFromDrive/README.md

 ## Status
 - [ ] Customize docs.ejs, app.js to show the user's Google profile.
-- [ ] Explore different color schemes for the application.
 - [ ] Modify docs.ejs, styles.css to show the document being viewed in a different color/format in the sidebar.